Lercara Friddi: History

-The slow decline of the sulfur economy was associated with dramatic labor conditions, particularly child and female labor, denounced by Alfonso Giordano and Jessie White-Mario.
+The slow decline of the sulfur economy was also associated with dramatic labor conditions, particularly child and female labor, denounced by Alfonso Giordano and Jessie White-Mario.
 Over half a century later, they were echoed by Carlo Levi in 1951 and the journalist and poet Mario Farinella.
+In 1956, the title of Count of Lercara Friddi was abolished, following the death of the last count, Giuseppe Turrisi–Grifeo.